 Creating the WT_Perf Input File

-To creating an input file, copy and edit one of the example *.wtp files from the CertTest folder.
+To create an input file, copy and edit one of the example *.wtp files from the CertTest folder.
 Do not add or remove any lines, except for the variable-length tables, such as the blade layout, the list of airfoil file names, or the list of combined cases.
 Do not depend on the values found in the sample input files to be accurate representations of the real turbines—many were modified for convenience.
 A section-by-section description of an input file follows.
 In it, variable names use the Letter Gothic typeface.
 All “flag” variables have values of either true or false.

 Header